dioxus-modal

 let modal = use_modal!(ModalComponent, context);

-modal.open(())Modal Features
+modal.open(())Modal behaviour

-Accessibility: Proper ARIA attributes (
+Accessibility: proper ARIA attributes (

-Global State: Modals have a single place to render, and there is always one modal visible at a time (why would you want to show more than one modal at a time? 🤨)
+Global state: modals have a single place to render, and there is always one modal visible at a time (why would you want to show more than one modal at a time? ๐คจ)

-Overlay: Semi-transparent backdrop with proper positioning
+Overlay: semi-transparent backdrop with proper positioning

-Responsive: Full viewport coverage with centered content
+Responsive: full viewport coverage with centered content

-Transitions: Built-in smooth enter/leave modal transitions
+Transitions: built-in smooth enter/leave modal transitions

 Compatibility with Dioxus versions